 I’m standing inside a volcano on Terceira Island in the Azores, an autonomous region of Portugal, consisting of nine volcanic islands in the Atlantic Ocean, 850mi (1,368km) south west of Lisbon.
 After seeing photos of volcanoes surrounded by green prairies, I felt instantly drawn to the Azores.
 In particular, to the mysterious Algar do Carvao volcano.
-Three weeks later, I’m on a two-hour flight from Lisbon to some of Europe’s most remote islands.
+Three weeks later, I was on a two-hour flight from Lisbon to some of Europe’s most remote islands.

 Algar do Carvao is one of the only volcanoes on Earth that can be explored inside on foot.
 And certainly, the only one where it’s possible to go inside to get married or watch a concert.
 Geologically, it has the world’s highest concentration of silica stalactites.

 As Nuno drives up the steep mountain road, jagged craters covered in a blanket of green dominate the undulating landscape.
 Nuno pulls over and points to two jet-black lumps in the near distance.
 These are the Black Mysteries, formed after Terceira’s last eruption in 1761.
 Endemic vegetation hasn’t had time to dissolve the basaltic rock into fertile soil.
 Algar do Carvao stands nearby; from this perspective, it looks like a child’s drawing of a volcano – wide at the bottom with a conical top.
 Most volcanoes lose their shape after an explosive eruption, as unstable rocks fall in on themselves over time, but Terceira’s volcano still retains its shape.

 Continuing up the narrow road, we head towards the top of Algar do Carvao, the last stop on our three-hour geological tour.
 Everything looks deceptively normal at the top.
 So normal, I wouldn’t believe we’re driving up a volcano if I didn’t know where we are.